-The student is to bring a written note to be signed by one of the Deputy Principals before school.
+The student is to bring a hand written note to be signed by one of the Deputy Principals before school.
 An emailed note or phone call to the Attendance Officer can be made by the parent/carer if their son forgets to bring a written note.
+Please note the student needs to have this early leave request signed by a Deputy Principal before departure.